Naereen/web-sphinx/trademarks.rst

  * Matlab is © and ® of MathWorks,
  * Windows is © and ® of Microsoft,
  * TI, TI-Basic and TI-82 is © of Texas Instrument,
- * Jota Text Editor is © and ® of *Aquamarine Networks*,
+ * Jota Text Editor is © and ® of Aquamarine Networks,
  * GnuPG, Octave, Nano, Gnu Make, Gedit are © and ® of The Gnu Software Foundation,
  * TOEIC is © of ETS,
  * CUDA and nVidia CUDA are © and ® of nVidia,